 I noticed that the tonearm requires slight adjustments to deliver a deeper sound from the factory cartridge.
 I switched it to a slight ‘tail down’ position (instead of parallel) and marked an improved soundstage.

-Based on my listening experience, I believe this is the best turntable under $2000 due to its premium quality build and fascinating sound reproduction.
+Based on my experience, I believe this is the best turntable under $2000 due to its premium quality build and fascinating sound reproduction.
 You won’t detect any extraneous noise and will enjoy the pure music extracted from the vinyl grooves.
+What’s more, this beauty comes at a totally reasonable price.

 Key specs